mohamedshneshn/mohamedshneshn/README.md

 ### Simon Game
 - It is a web application that allows users to play the Simon game.
-- The technologies used (HTML, CSS, JavaScript, jQuery)
+- The technologies used (HTML, CSS, JavaScript, jQuery).
-- A link to the project's GitHub repository [Simon-Game](https://github.com/mohamedshneshn/SimonGame)
+- A link to the project's GitHub repository [Simon-Game](https://github.com/mohamedshneshn/SimonGame).
-- A link to the project's live site [Simon-Game](https://mohamedshneshn.github.io/SimonGame/)
+- A link to the project's live site [Simon-Game](https://mohamedshneshn.github.io/SimonGame/).

 ## Skills